Independent inquiry into the management of retired racehorses (the Martin Inquiry)

-The Queensland Government conducted an independent inquiry into the management of retired racehorses, including the regulatory and oversight arrangements for abattoirs and knackeries and the transport of horses to those facilities.
+In October 2019 the ABC 7.30 program aired a story about the ‘wastage’ of retired racehorses.
+The story raised issues about the treatment of horses at a Queensland abattoir.
+Following this the Queensland Government commissioned an Independent inquiry into the management of retired racehorses (the Martin Inquiry).
+The Martin Inquiry also looked at the regulatory and oversight arrangements for abattoirs and knackeries and the transport of horses to those facilities.

 The Queensland Government fully supported, supported in-part or supported in-principle all 55 recommendations by the inquiry.

-The Government will strengthen the oversight and regulatory arrangements for abattoirs and knackeries and the transport of horses to those facilities.
-It will also promote good welfare outcomes for retired racing horses, and help protect jobs in the Queensland racing industry.
+The Government is strengthening the oversight and regulatory arrangements for abattoirs and knackeries and the transport of horses to those facilities.
+It is also promoting good welfare outcomes for retired racing horses.